Table of Contents

 When babies begin to fully develop their sense of sight, smell, and sound, which happens to correlate with the typical onset of colic, many children find this introduction to the environment overwhelming.

-This can irritate the esophagus and cause pain.
-Symptoms include frequent spitting up, poor eating and irritability during and after feedings.
+This acid can irritate the esophagus and cause pain.
+Symptoms include frequent spitting up, poor eating, crying when lying flat on the back, and irritability during and after feedings.
 GERD generally subsides by age one when baby is eating more solid foods.

 Food Allergies and Sensitivities: Stomach pain may also be related to diet.
-In formula-fed babies, this can be due to an allergy to milk protein (lactose intolerance) and in some cases a reaction to the mother’s diet during breastfeeding.
-Avoid gas-causing cruciferous veggies (like cabbage, cauliflower, and broccoli), acidic citrus fruits or allergenic foods like dairy, soy, wheat, eggs, peanuts, tree nuts and fish.
+In formula-fed babies, this can be due to an allergy to milk protein and in some cases a.
+If breastfeeding, avoidgas-causing cruciferous veggies (like cabbage, cauliflower, and broccoli),, or allergenic foods like dairy, soy, wheat, eggs, peanuts, tree nuts and fish if there are signs of allergy (hives, severe eczema, etc).

-Tobacco Exposure: While the connection is unclear, several studies have shown that babies exposed to smoke (like that from tobacco) either directly or from second-hand smoke, during pregnancy or as infants, were more likely to struggle with colic.
+Tobacco Exposure: While the connection is unclear, several studies have shown that (like that from tobacco) either directly or from second-hand smoke, during pregnancy or as infants, were more likely to struggle with colic.

 The good news?
 You’re not alone!
 1/5 of babies develop colic.
 It begins to improve by three months with the majority of children showing improvement at four to five months.